First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-Our dataset includes all gamma rays with recorded energies between 10~MeV to 10~GeV and zenith angles below 90$^\circ$.
-This significantly expands on previous studies that adopted a minimum energy of 100~MeV.
+Our dataset includes all $\gamma$-rays with recorded energies between 10~MeV to 10~GeV and zenith angles below 90$^\circ$.
+This significantly expands on previous \textit{Fermi}-LAT studies that adopted a minimum energy of 100~MeV.
 Due to the large point-spread function and energy dispersion of \textit{Fermi}-LAT events between 10--100~MeV, this adds significant modeling complexity, which we address below.
-We place standard instrumental cuts using {\tt gtmktime}.

-For each recorded gamma ray, we calculate its offset (in RA, DEC) from the simultaneous positions of Jupiter, the Sun and the Moon.
+For each recorded $\gamma$-ray, we calculate its offset (in RA, DEC) from the simultaneous positions of Jupiter, the Sun and the Moon.
 We bin the data into 60 energy bins (20 logarithmically-spaced bins per decade), and calculate the exposure across the entire sky in 1~hr (3600-second) increments.
 Over this period, Jupiter moves only 0.003$^\circ$ with respect to the equatorial coordinate system, while the Sun moves $\sim$0.04~$^\circ$ and the Moon moves 0.5$^\circ$.
 These shifts are small compared to our ROIs and the instrumental PSF, justifying our treatment of each source as stationary \emph{within} each time bin.
-For the exposure calculation, we utilize {\tt phibins=10}.
-This is a non-standard choice which corrects for the fact that Jupiter's rotation through our solar system gives it a non-standard distribution in the instrumental coordinate $\phi$, because the $\phi$ distribution is strongly biased by the solar position.